-#630 VARSITY CHOIR Prerequisite: Freshmen Choir or pass voice screening
+#630 VARSITY CHOIR Credit: 1.00 Year Prerequisite: Freshmen Choir or Grades: 10-12 Fee charged

 Varsity Choir is an advanced choral ensemble for students who have either successfully completed one year of Freshmen Choir or passed a voice screening audition administered by the director.
 Transfer students who were in choir at the previous school are also welcome to enroll provided they are receiving a passing grade.